-The center prepares MBA students to integrate environmental and financial stewardship into competitive business strategies.
+The center prepares MBA students to integrate environmental, social, and financial stewardship into competitive business strategies.
 The center offers a collaborative program focused on supply-chain and operations management, organizational change for sustainability, performance measurement and governance, and life-cycle analysis.
-Within the Oregon MBA program, the center provides the platform for practical experience on sustainability; it complements the curriculum by giving students real-world experience in industry with consulting projects and internships, seminars, center-sponsored speakers, mentorships, and leadership and event-management opportunities.
-The center also plays a lead role in the UO’s Green Product Design Network and Sustainable Cities Initiative.
+Within the Oregon MBA program, the center provides the platform for practical experience on sustainability; it complements the curriculum by giving students real-world experience in industry with consulting projects and internships, seminars, center-sponsored speakers, mentorships, and leadership opportunities.

 Developing new ideas, solving problems, and taking an innovative approach to business is what entrepreneurship is all about.
 The Lundquist Center for Entrepreneurship (LCE) helps students develop the tools, skills, and abilities to turn innovative ideas into reality, whether the idea is working for a Fortune 500 company or starting a business.
 Courses, internships, Entrepreneurs on Campus, and student-run clubs offer opportunities to develop entrepreneurial skills, attitude, and knowledge.
 The center’s New Venture Championship is recognized as one of the top two business-plan competitions in the world.
 By creating opportunities for participants to gain from the experience and wisdom of successful entrepreneurs, the LCE program helps make students more competitive in today’s business world.

-Department heads may be reached though the undergraduate Advising Office.
+Department heads may be reached through the undergraduate Advising Office.

 Accounting students are highly recruited by a variety of organizations—taking positions in public accounting firms, industry, and government.
 Accountants deal with issues ranging from the design of information systems to the formulation of acquisition strategies.
 Given the growing internationalization of business, career paths can even lead to exciting opportunities abroad.
 Accounting graduates of the University of Oregon include Phil Knight, Nike cofounder and chairman, and Charles H. Lundquist, the namesake of the UO business college.